awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 ## Creating Filter Expressions<a name="creating-filter-expressions"></a>

 You can either manually create filter expressions or get help with expression syntax and structure by using the [Expression builder](filter-real-time.md#using-filter-expression-builder) in the console\.
 You can use filter expressions to filter items based on data from the following datasets:
 +  **Interactions**: Use filter expressions to include or exclude items that a user has interacted with \(for example, user events such as click or stream\)\.
-Amazon Personalize filters recommendations based on the most recent 200 historical and 100 new interaction events recorded in a user's Interactions dataset\.
+When filtering, the number of interactions Amazon Personalize considers for a user depends on the `max_user_history_length_percentile` and `min_user_history_length_percentile` hyperparameters you defined before training\.

+  For example, if you used *\.99* for the `max_user_history_length_percentile`, and 99% of your users have at most *4* interactions, Amazon Personalize will only filter based on the user's most recent *4* interactions\.
+If a user has less than the number interactions at the `min_user_history_length_percentile`, Amazon Personalize doesn't consider the user's interactions when filtering\.

+  To filter based on up to 200 historical and streamed interactions for a user, set the `max_user_history_length_percentile` to *1\.0* and retrain the model\.
+For more information on hyperparameters, see [Step 1: Choosing a Recipe](working-with-predefined-recipes.md) and navigate to the *Properties and Hyperparameters* section for your recipe\.
 +  **Items**: Use filter expressions to include or exclude items based on specific item conditions\.
 +  **Users**: Use filter expressions to include or exclude items based on specific `CurrentUser` conditions\.
 If you have created a Users dataset, you can add `CurrentUser` to any expression regardless of the dataset that is being used in the expression\.